kartik-v/bootstrap-popover-x/README.md

     </a>
 </h1>

 Bootstrap Popover Extended - Popover with modal behavior, multiple placements, automatic placements, ability to load content dynamically, and more other styling enhancements.
-The plugin enhances the styles for Bootstrap 3.x, and incorporates various additional styling options.
+The plugin uses enhanced styling specific for Bootstrap versions 5.x, 4.x or 3.x, and incorporates various additional styling options.
 This plugin was originally inspired by [BootstrapModalPopover](http://scruffles.github.io/BootstrapModalPopover/) for Bootstrap 2.x, and has been significantly enhanced for Bootstrap 3.x and includes various new features.

 > NOTE: Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-popover-x/blob/master/CHANGE.md) for details of changes to various releases.
-From release v1.4.5, Bootstrap 4.x framework is also supported along with Bootstrap 3.x.
+From release v1.4.8, all bootstrap libraries from bootstrap 3.x to bootstrap 4.x and 5.x is supported.

 ## Features